 CHE 415 Medicinal Chemistry I. This course explores the fundamental principles that define the relationship between the chemical structure and biological action of drug molecules.
 A major focus of the course is the application of these chemical principles to pharmacokinetics, with special emphasis on drug metabolism, and the molecular mechanisms of drug activity, drug resistance and drug synergism.
-(3); Prerequisites: CHE 313.
-Professional Elective for the Pharmacy Program.
+(3); Prerequisites: CHE 313 or PSC 311.